lailabernardon/Marvelop-dia/testCases/Cadastro/id UC4 - Campos Vazios.md

 ## Description

-Check login is successful with valid credentials
+Check login is successful with invalid credentials

 ### Precondition